+with strict inequality for some $\boldsymbol{\mu}$.
+Importantly, this improvement concerns the \textit{overall} estimation risk of the mean vector, not the risk of individual components.

-At the foundation of the JS-shrinkage estimator lies what is known as Stein's (identity) lemma, which characterizes the normal distribution.
-Stein's (identity) lemma is also at the foundation of the Stein's method which is used for distributional comparisons.
-We will not discuss this latter well-known method in statistics here and instead refer the interested reader to a recent comprehensive survey \cite{Anastasiou23}.
+At the foundation of the JS-shrinkage estimator lies Stein's lemma (also known as Stein's identity), which characterizes the normal distribution.
+This lemma is also fundamental to Stein's method, widely used for distributional comparisons.
+We will not discuss this well-known method here and instead refer the interested reader to the recent comprehensive survey by \cite{Anastasiou23}.

-Since its inception, the JS-shrinkage estimator has been generalized and new optimal shrinkage estimators have been developed for application to many types of distributions such as the location family \cite{Brown66}, exponential family \cite{Hudson78AOS}, Gamma distribution \cite{DasGupta86AOS}, distributions with quadratic varaince function \cite{XianchaoXie-Brown-AOS16} and \cite{FathiAOS2022} for relaxing the Gaussian assumption in high dimensions.
-For a comprehensive survey on Stein's method and shrinkage estimators, we refer the reader to \cite{Kubokawa24}.
-In addition, more recently, Stein's shrinkage estimate has been generalized to distributions on manifold-valued random variables \cite{Yang-Doss-Vemuri22}.
+Since its inception, the JS shrinkage estimator has been generalized and new optimal shrinkage estimators have been developed for application to many types of distributions such as the location family \citep{Brown66}, exponential family \citep{Hudson78AOS}, gamma distribution \citep{DasGupta86AOS}, distributions with quadratic variance function \citep{XianchaoXie-Brown-AOS16} and work by \cite{FathiAOS2022} to relax the Gaussian assumption in high dimensions.
+For a comprehensive survey on Stein's method and shrinkage estimators, we refer the reader to \citep{Kubokawa24}.
+In addition, more recently, Stein's shrinkage estimate has been generalized to the multiple mean estimation problem in the context of kernel mean embeddings using convex combinations of empirical mean estimators \citep{blanchard2024estimation}, and to distributions on manifold-valued random variables \citep{Yang-Doss-Vemuri22}.